 Crucially, your more evolved, rational brain is switched off - because your emotional brain is incredibly fast, much faster than the rational part of your brain.
 In fact, your stress response actively blocks access to your higher brain functions.
-And this is hardwired – designed to be so powerful you can’t ignore it.
+And this is hardwired - designed to be so powerful that you can’t ignore it.
 It’s your brain’s way of demanding your attention and preparing your body so that it’s immediately ready to act.
-In prehistoric times, this would have kept you alive.
+In prehistoric times, it would have kept you alive.

 The result?
 You struggle to judge a situation accurately, become reactive and tense, and prone to believing irrational, pessimistic and frightening conclusions.
 You’re less rational, less logical.
 You no longer have full access to your sense of control.

 Being calm, being able to stand back and see the bigger perspective, make good decisions and take best action is just about impossible when you’re in the grips of your stress response.
 So too is being considerate of others, and being fair.